SergiuRusu12/AnonGrading/README.md

-# Anonymous grading web application
+# Anonymous grading web application using React and MariaDB

 ## Objective